 Fractional Financial Leadership: The Cost-Effective Solution

-•Fractional Controller: Focuses on the present and past, ensuring the books are year-end ready, addressing advanced accounting issues (like revenue recognition), and accelerating the monthly close process.
+- Fractional Controller: Focuses on today and the past.
+Keeps the books ready for year-end.
+Solves advanced accounting issues (like revenue recognition).
+Speeds up the monthly close process.

-This model provides the expertise of a full-time senior finance professional without the full-time cost, allowing NPOs to fill critical gaps and transform their finance function cost-effectively.
+This model offers the expertise of a senior finance professional without full-time costs.
+It helps NPOs fill critical gaps and improve their finance function affordably.

 Partner with Enkel for the Future of Nonprofit Finance

 Navigating the financial complexities of the Canadian non-profit sector requires specialized knowledge and a modern approach.
-At Enkel, we are experts in providing tailored financial solutions, from timely bookkeeping and automated accounts payable to strategic Fractional CFO and Controller support, specifically designed for non-profit organizations and charities.
-We help your leadership team and board move forward with confidence by delivering the financial clarity, discipline, and strategic insight needed to make informed decisions and drive sustainable growth in support of your mission.
+At Enkel, we provide tailored financial solutions for non-profits and charities.
+Our services include timely bookkeeping and automated accounts payable.
+We also offer strategic fractional CFO and controller support.
+This helps your leadership team and board move forward with confidence, providing financial clarity, discipline, and strategic insight.
+This helps you make informed decisions, drive sustainable growth, and support your mission.